RocketSoftware/jcl-projcl-vscode-ext/README.md

 Be the first!
 As this is the first public release of PRO/JCL for VS Code, there are no reported issues from outside of the development team.
 You can win the bragging right as the first user to find a non-trivial issue and report to PRO/JCL's support team.
 All types of issues are welcome, from outright internal errors to future enhancement ideas.
 All suggestions are considered as proprietary to Rocket Software and will be acknowledged, with permission, in future release notes when adopted.

+## Technical Assistance and Support

+The PRO/JCL extension is made available to customers on the Visual Studio Code Marketplace.
+If you are on active support for PRO/JCL, you can get technical assistance and support from ASG/Rocket Customer support team using [Support](https://www.asg.com/en/Support/Access-Login.aspx).

+Note: The PRO/JCL extension uses the Output view to report its internal issues & errors.
+To view the messages specific to the PRO/JCL extension and not related to Zowe Explorer, click the dropdown in the Output view and select PRO/JCL.

+Kindly report any issue encountered in the extension to ASG/Rocket Customer support team.

 ## Release Notes

+### 1.0.1

+* Ensure PRO/JCL Extension meets or exceeds the criteria for **Zowe V2 Conformance - Zowe Explorer for Visual Studio Code Zowe**.

 ### 0.6.1